If you’re struggling to find a balance around carbs that you can sustain, this one's for you. Here's how to make a medium-carb eating plan work.

 - Make room for the carbs you value most.
 I could go the rest of my life without eating a potato chip or a pretzel or a bagel or even bread and butter.
 Couldn’t care less about those carbs!
 But I make room for the carbs I love by making some meals really low-carb, so there’s room in other meals for the carbs I love most.
 What I’m not willing to part with lately are carbs like strawberries, chocolate, apples with peanut butter, blueberries from our backyard, spinach tortillas, this Groundbreaker gluten-free blackberry beer as a weekend treat, and the veggie spring rolls wrapped in rice paper from my favorite coffee-shop.
 What carbs do you value most?

 If you take insulin, improve how you calculate your dose for carbs.
 Creating a more “flexitarian” approach to carbohydrates hasn’t actually affected my HbA1c at all.
 In fact, when I was eating really low-carb 8 years ago, my A1c was higher -- but it wasn’t because of my diet.
-It was because of my understanding of my diabetes and how to adjust insulin doses around protein, fat, carbs, exercise, and life.
-Even when I was pregnant and eating 100+ carbs per day, my A1c was below 5.7 -- because I was extremely careful with pre-bolusing my insulin and counting my carbs.
+It was because of my understanding of my diabetes and how to adjust insulin doses around protein intake, unhealthy and healthy fat, carbs, exercise, and life.
+Even when I was pregnant and eating 100+ grams of carbs per day, my A1c was below 5.7 -- because I was extremely careful with pre-bolusing my insulin and counting my carb portion sizes.
 If you eat a slice of homemade bread, take your insulin, and find your blood sugar at 300 mg/dL two hours later, that doesn’t mean bread is the devil.
 It just means you needed more insulin with that bread.

 And, for goodness sake...take notes!
 When you made that delicious grilled cheese sandwich with your mom’s new panini maker, how many units of insulin did you take?
 If you don’t take insulin, was that meal more carbs than your current diabetes management regimen could handle?
 And two hours later, where was your blood sugar?
 Take real notes so that the next time you eat grilled cheese, you know exactly how many units you need to keep your blood sugar in range.
 Pregnancy actually taught me how to dose insulin around pizza (I take 5 units when I start eating, and 10 more three hours later -- that works for my body) because I was motivated to make sure my blood sugar was in-range but desperately craving pizza!